Note: TransMail is now ZeptoMail. Click here to know more.

 Transactional emails vs Marketing emails

-One question we often get from our customers is, “What’s the difference between transactional emails and marketing emails?”.
+We often hear this, "What's the difference between transactional emails and marketing emails?".

 Types of transactional emails

 Whatever the size of your company, if your business has an online presence, you will probably send out tons of transactional emails every day.
 These emails relay important information to your users throughout the customer lifecycle.
 There are a variety of transactional emails sent at different times in a user's journey.

 In the next blog post, we'll be back to dive deeper into all these different types of transactional emails and to shed some light on other important aspects of transactional emails and how they can help your business.

 In the meanwhile, you can leave your feedback in the comments section.
 We would also love to hear your questions about transactional emails so we can have them answered in our next blog.